JiwiKiwi19/Western-Webrings/README.md

 1. Server-side redirect links
 a.
 Instead of fetching JSON in the browser, a redirect system like: `https://webring.com/next?site=johndoe.com` would handle prev/next on the server side for faster performance.
 2. Adding more default preset styles
-3. Theming with custom CSS variables
+3. ~~Theming with custom CSS variables~~
-4. Create a front page where it lists all members
+4. ~~Create a front page where it lists all members~~

 ## Inspiration
-This repo was inspired by many resources: [History of Webrings](https://brisray.com/web/webring-history.htm), [Build a Modern Day Webring](https://css-tricks.com/how-you-might-build-a-modern-day-webring/), [uwatering](https://github.com/JusGu/uwatering), and of course the good old' 90's (pre search engine era).
+This repo was inspired by many resources: [History of Webrings](https://brisray.com/web/webring-history.htm), [Build a Modern Day Webring](https://css-tricks.com/how-you-might-build-a-modern-day-webring/), [Web Rings of Power](https://www.kersed.net/posts/webrings-of-power/), [uwatering](https://github.com/JusGu/uwatering), and of course the good old' 90's (pre search engine era).